bdemsky/IRC/Robust/Transactions/README.txt

+To compile the code type "ant jar"  in dstm2 and TransactionalIO directory

 To run the integrated system run dstm2 with
-java -jar "your_path"
+java -jar "dist/the_name_ofjar_file"

-with dstm2.benchmark.Main_for_Book_BenchMArk as the main class and "-b" "dstm2.benchmark.FinancialTransaction" as the argument to main function
+To run financialtransaction benchmark "-b "dstm2.benchmark.FinancialTransaction" is the argument to main function for dstm2

+To run wordcounter benchmark "-b "dstm2.benchmark.Counter" is the argument to main function for dstm2

 For the TransactionalIO the main class is TransactionalIO.benchmarks.Main